A common goal for a lot of runners is to be able to run faster. In this blog I’d like to share some tips on how to run faster and increase your speed.

 You need to get your body used to running at an explosive pace in order to reap the benefits on the race track.

-Try one of the following workouts to help improve your speed:
+Try one of the following speed workouts to help improve your speed:

 Interval training is alternate periods of high and low intensity running.